 Observational drawing from real life objects is the most important exercise for beginners.
 Start with simple objects, but always draw from life.
 Drawing and painting isn’t easy but I believe anyone can learn.
 Some of us may learn quicker than others, but we can all learn.

 The other idea that makes learning to draw and paint difficult is the idea that we have to be good at drawing and painting everything .
 It is quite rare that an artist can draw and paint everything equally well.
-I haven’t found this to be the case for me, there are some things that I find very difficult to draw and other things I feel confident drawing.
-I always advise my learners to pick subject matters that appeal to them and stick to those.
 Start with the things that interest you and get good at drawing those things.
-You don’t have to be good at drawing everything, maybe you just want to be able to draw plants and flowers for example.
+You don’t have to be good at drawing everything.

 If you enjoy drawing and painting does it really matter how ‘good’ you are at it?
 Sadly many of us have forgotten the pleasure of doing things just for enjoyment, we tend to think there has to be a successful outcome.
 Often those that won’t take up art are people who are worried about being judged by others rather than just enjoying art for the pleasure of creating.
 If you feel like you want to draw and paint then you should do so, forget all concepts of ‘good’ and ‘bad’ and see where your creative skills can take you… you could be surprised!